-To maintain the life of a specific patient, it may be necessary, in rare instances, for the physician providing on-line medical consultation, as part of the EMS consultation system, to direct a pre-hospital provider in rendering care that is not explicitly listed within these guidelines.
+To maintain the life of a specific patient, it may be necessary, in rare instances, for the physician providing on-line medical consultation, as part of the EMS consultation system, to direct a prehospital provider in rendering care that is not explicitly listed within these guidelines.
 To proceed with such an order both the online medical control and the provider must acknowledge and agree that the patient's condition and extraordinary care are not addressed elsewhere within these medical guidelines, and that the order is in the best interest of patient care.
-Additionally, the provider must feel capable, based on the instructions given by the online medical control, of correctly performing the directed care.
-Whenever such care is provided, the online medical control and the provider must immediately notify the QA/QI Committee of the extraordinary care situation.
+Additionally, the provider must feel capable, based on the instructions given by the online medical control and the provider must immediately notify the QA/QI Committee of the extraordinary care situation.
 All such incidents will be entered into the Quality Improvement Review process.

 Occasionally a situation may arise in which a physician's order cannot be carried out; e.g., the provider feels the administration of an ordered medication would endanger the patient, a medication is not available, etc. If this occurs, the provider must immediately notify the online medical control as to the reason the order cannot be carried out and indicate on the pre-hospital carereport what was ordered, the time, and the reason the order could not be carried out.
-In addition,the provider must notify the Quality Assurance Office.
+In addition, the provider must notify the Quality Assurance Office.
 All such incidents will be entered into the Quality Improvement Review process.